How to Become a Police Officer – In 9 Easy Steps

 Step Eight: Complete Academy Training or a Degree

 The requirements for step eight vary based on the state you’re planning to apply to.
-Some states simply require a high school diploma, while others require at least an associate degree.

-Regardless of the education level requirement, all applicants must complete 22-week Police Academy training in their home state.
+Regardless of the education level requirement, all applicants must complete the 22-week Police Academy training in their home state.

 The purpose of the Police Academy is to provide cadets with foundational tools to become a functional officer in the field.